EVM RPC Node

 See also

-- Chain Indexer for event processing and reindexing responsibilities
+- Ledger Index for event processing and reindexing responsibilities

-- High availability for RTO, RPO, and recovery-pattern selection
+- High availability for recovery-pattern selection, RTO targets, and RPO targets

 - Transaction Signer for transaction submission

-The Chain Gateway is DALP's eRPC-based gateway for outbound EVM JSON-RPC traffic.
+The Broadcast is DALP's eRPC-based gateway for outbound EVM JSON-RPC traffic.
 It routes application requests through configured upstream RPC endpoints with method-aware timeouts, retries, hedging, and caching.

 Feeds system